AMWA-TV/bcp-003-01/docs/Controllers.md

 ### HTTP

-A Controller acting as an HTTP client, configured to use a secure communication channel MUST only make HTTPS requests (`https://`) using a TLS version and cipher suite allowed by this specification.
-It MUST NOT make insecure HTTP requests (`http://`) that do not use TLS.
+A Controller acting as an HTTP client, configured to use a secure communication channel, MUST only make HTTPS requests (`https://`) using a TLS version and cipher suite allowed by this specification.
+It MUST NOT make insecure HTTP requests (`http://`).

 ### WebSocket